brian626/picked_packer_speeds/README.md

 vim .env
 ```

-Fill in the values with those provided.
+Fill in the values with those provided in email.

 ## Server Operation